 For the employer, they prevent unscheduled departures turning timetables into professional colanders.

-Employees have the benefit of two sets of notice rights: statutory (in the 1978 Employment Protection (Consolidation) Act) and contractual (set out in individual contracts or conditions of service).
+Employees have the benefit of two sets of notice rights: statutory (in the Employment Rights Act 1996) and contractual (set out in individual contracts or conditions of service).

 Maintained sector and sixth form colleges